mkeeter/antimony/doc/USAGE.md

 ---------------
 The export workflow in Antimony is a bit non-traditional.

-To export a particular shape, create a node in the Export menu then connect the target shape to its input port.
+To export a particular shape, create a node from the Export category then connect the target shape to its input port.
 If the shape is a valid target for export, a right-pointing arrow icon will appear in the top right corner of the node's graph representation; clicking on this arrow will start the export task.

 This means that multiple export tasks can be defined for different parts of a model; details like resolution and even target filename can also be